imabhishek02/DSA/README.md

 6. Ticket Office : This program show the price of Ticket after maximum discout for group of 5 people.

 7. Key_Search : This program will search for specified key in array.

+8. Tower_of_Hanoi : We have 3 block in 1st rod and other 2 rod are empty move all the blocks in rod 3 such that bigger block always stays in bottom.